PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 But other than basic plausibility checks, no further constraints on values of samples attributes exist.
 As long as the length of the attribute vector matches the number of samples in the dataset, and the attributes values can be stored in a NumPy array, any value is allowed.
-For example, it is perfectly possible and supported to store literal attributes.
+Consequently, it is even possible to have n-dimensional arrays, not just vectors, as attributes -- as long as their first axis matched the number of samples in a dataset.
+Moreover, it is perfectly possible and supported to store literal (non-numerical) attributes.
 It should also be noted that each attribute may have its own individual data type, hence it is possible to have literal and numeric attributes in the same dataset.

 >>> ds.sa['literal'] = ['one', 'two', 'three', 'four']
 >>> sorted(ds.sa.keys())